sugatamukherjee27/python_projects/README.md

-# 🎬 Netflix Data Analysis Project
-This repository contains a data analysis project focused on exploring and visualizing Netflix’s content catalog using Python.

-## 📊 Objective
-To clean, analyze, and visualize the Netflix dataset to uncover meaningful insights about the platform’s content distribution, growth trends, and audience preferences.

-## 🧰 Libraries Used
-- **Pandas** – for data manipulation and analysis
-- **NumPy** – for numerical operations
-- **Matplotlib** – for plotting graphs
-- **Seaborn** – for advanced data visualization

-## 📂 Dataset
-- **File**: `netflix_datasets.csv`
-- **Source**: Public dataset containing information on Netflix’s titles, including type, title, director, cast, country, date added, rating, duration, and genre.

-## 🔍 Key Analyses Performed
-1. **Dataset Cleaning**
-   - Removed duplicates
-   - Handled missing values
-   - Converted date formats
-   - Extracted year and month of content addition

-2. **Data Segmentation**
-   - Separated Movies and TV Shows for specific analyses

-3. **Exploratory Data Analysis (EDA)**
-   - Content count by type (Movie vs TV Show)
-   - Year-wise content addition (2018–2021)
-   - Top 15 directors on Netflix
-   - Top 10 content-producing countries
-   - Genre/category distribution
-   - Ratings distribution
-   - Movie duration histogram
-   - TV Show season count
-   - Pie chart of top content countries

-## 📈 Sample Visualizations
+🎬 **Netflix Data Analysis Project**
+This project dives into Netflix’s content catalog using Python to explore and visualize trends in its global library.
+It’s a hands-on analysis that reveals interesting insights about the platform's movies, TV shows, and how its content has evolved over time.

+📊 **Objective**
+The main aim is to clean, analyze, and visualize the Netflix dataset to understand things like:
+1. What kind of content (Movies vs TV Shows) dominates the platform
+2. How Netflix has grown over the years
+3. Which countries and directors contribute the most
+4. What genres and ratings are most common

+🧰 **Libraries Used:**
+To make this possible, I used the following Python libraries:
+1. Pandas – for handling and analyzing the dataset
+2. NumPy – for number crunching and transformations
+3. Matplotlib – to create visual plots
+4. Seaborn – for more advanced and aesthetic visualizations

+📂 **Dataset**
+- **File used** `netflix_datasets.csv`
+- This dataset contains key details like title, type, director, cast, country, rating, duration, genre, and the date the content was added to Netflix.

+🔍 **What I Performed:**
+1. Cleaned the data by removing the duplicates and filling in missing values
+2. Converted dates into usable format, then extracted the year and month added
+3. Seperated the data into Movies and TV Shows for more targeted insights
+4. Explored :
+   - Yearly growth
+   - Top directors across the globe
+   - Countries with most contents
+   - Rating breakdown
+   - TV seasons count
+   - Pie chart of top countries producing Netflix content

+📈 **Visual Insghts Included**
 - Bar charts
 - Histograms
 - Count plots
 - Horizontal bar graphs
 - Pie charts

-## ✅ Conclusion
+✅ **Conclusion**
-The project uncovered trends in Netflix’s content library, helping understand its evolution and audience targeting.
-This analysis is a solid example of how real-world datasets can be leveraged for actionable insights in entertainment analytics.

-## 💡 Future Improvements
-- Sentiment analysis on title descriptions or reviews
-- Predictive modeling for upcoming popular genres
-- Integrate user behavior data (watch time, likes)
+Through this project, I learned how to extract meaningful insights from real-world data, clean and prepare datasets.
+It also gave me hands-on experience using some of the most essential data analysis libraries in Python.

-## 📎 How to Run
+📎 **How to Run**
 1. Clone this repository.
 2. Make sure you have Python 3 installed.
-3. Install required libraries
+3. Install required libraries seperately (already mentioned in Libraries Used).
+To install these, write 'pip install....'